-The Port of Corner Inlet is located in predominantly in South Gippsland Shire.
+The Port of Corner Inlet is located predominantly in South Gippsland Shire.
 The Port is adjacent to many towns of South Gippsland including Foster, Port Franklin, Welshpool, Port Welshpool and Toora.
-Gippsland Ports, with head office in Bairnsdale, are the committee of management for the Port.
+Gippsland Ports, with head office in Bairnsdale, is the Port and Waterway Manager.

 The Port of Corner Inlet includes: